Redrawing the lines

 As RJUHSD looks to open its sixth high school next year, Eye of the Tiger investigates the impact a new school will have on the district.

-Look out for the January 28 edition of Eye of the Tiger for the second article, centered on the effect of declining student enrollment at Oakmont.
+Click here for the second article, centered on the effect of declining student enrollment at Oakmont.